Denizli Atatürk Stadium

 Denizli Atatürk Stadium (Denizli Atatürk Stadyumu) is a multi-purpose stadium in Denizli, Turkey.
 It is currently used mostly for football matches and is the home ground of Denizlispor.
 The stadium holds 18,745 people and was built in 1950.

+Denizlispor completed 2018–19 TFF First League season as champions, promoting to Süper Lig after 9 years.
+As a result of this, Denizlispor renovated the stadium and increased its seating capacity from 14,979 to 18,745.